Starcounter/Docs/docs/database-classes.md

 ## Limitations

+* All database classes have to be declared as `public abstract`.
+* Database classes may not inherit non-database classes.
+* Database classes shall have a public parameterless constructor.
+* All database properties have to be declared as `public abstract` and use a supported [database type](database-types.md).
+* It is not allowed to override database properties.
+* All proxy state members have to be marked with the `ProxyStateAttribute`.
+This also applies to the derived classes.
+* Database classes may not have non-database abstract members.
 * Database classes can have a maximum of 112 properties for performance reasons.
 The limit applies to the total number of persistent properties \(including all inherited\) per class.
 * Nested database classes are not supported in SQL queries.